ooz/blog/2021/pegasus-android-check/README.md

 At that time, parts of the documentation and cross-referencing were pretty basic, so I'm documenting my process and concentrating links to all resources here.

 Less tech-savvy users may want to wait for the [announced GUI](https://github.com/mvt-project/mvt/issues/38).
-Others may want to use the  if you don't have an Android development setup yet and don't want to install all the dependencies.

 Preconditions: